internet-of-plants/iop/README.md

 - Using too many static variables/too much heap allocation

     We use a lot of static variables to store long-living objects (or very heavy ones), that are important to the core.
 Like ESP servers.
 That allows us to have only one instance ever, and avoid stack-overflows or allocation failures to store those heavy objects that are very important.
+It helps us determining a range for the maximum memory used.

-We also avoid storing big things in the stack because we already have low memory available, but the continuation stack is even lower.
-Since there is a background wifi task running we have to share resources with.
+    We also avoid storing big things in the stack because the stack is super small.
 It's easier to heap allocate and deal with the allocation failure, than to have a stack-overflow reseting the board.

     The only problem those heap allocations may cause is heap fragmentation, we have taken great care to avoid them, but we have been thinking about buffer re-usage and how to avoid them, or make them very early, so we aren't get by surprise by the lack of memory.
 Everything big in static memory means a simple static analyzer can catch memory problems.

-    This is a big problem in multi-core systems, as the statics have to actually be thread-locals (and we would need to dump schedulers for the FreeRTOS one).
-So be ware if trying to port it to ESP32 (or to systems with preemptive/time-slicing concurrency, like FreeRTOS SDK for ESP8266).
+    This is a big problem in multi-core systems, as the statics have to actually be thread-locals (or using preemptive/time-slicing schedulers).
+So be ware if trying to port it to ESP32 (or to ESP8266 FreeRTOS SDK).

     We tend to allocate most big things that can't be static (buffers).
 Always using smart-pointers (std::unique_ptr, std::shared_ptr, FixedString<SIZE>, Storage<SIZE>...).

-- Avoid moves
+- Avoiding moves

     Since cpp doesn't have destructive moves, it can leave our code in an invalid state.
 Either with a nulled `std::{unique_ptr, shared_ptr}`, or with an empty `Result<T, E>`, for example.
 And since those abstractions are heavily used throughout the code we don't want a human mistake to cause UB, panic or raise exceptions.
 Even a wrongly moved-out `Option<T>` can cause logical errors.

     To avoid that we try not to move out, getting references when we can.
-For example using `UNWRAP(_OK,_ERR)(_REF,_MUT)`.
-But you have to be careful to make sure that the reference doesn't outlive it's storage (as always).
-Instead of `UNWRAP` and `UNWRAP_{OK,ERR}`, that move out, although they can be very useful, like moving-out to return the inner value.
+For example using `UNWRAP(_OK,_ERR)_{REF,MUT}`.
+But you have to be careful to make sure that the reference doesn't outlive its storage (as always).
+Instead of `UNWRAP(_OK,_ERR)`, that move out, although they can be very useful, like moving-out to return the inner value.

     We also hijack moves when we can, to make them operate like copies.
 For example using the `TYPED_STORAGE(SIZE)`, `Storage<SIZE>` and `FixedString<SIZE>` types.
-That all wrap a `std::shared_ptr` and allow for a safe move (they copy) and a cheap copy.
+That all wrap a `std::shared_ptr` and foces moves to become copies and can make cheap copies.

-    For `Result<T, E>` you should not use `Result` methods, but only the macros defined in `result.hpp`, like `UNWRAP_{OK, ERR}(_REF, _MUT)`, `IS_{OK, ERR}`, `{OK, ERR}`, etc. All methods have a macro alternative, that checks for an emptied Result and properly reports the invalid access location.
-This avoid impossible to debugs errors caused by moved-out-from values.
+    For `Result<T, E>` you should not use `Result` methods, but only the macros defined in `result.hpp`, like `UNWRAP_{OK, ERR}(_REF, _MUT)`, `IS_{OK, ERR}`, `{RESULT_OK, RESULT_ERR}`, etc. All methods have a macro alternative, that checks for an emptied Result and properly reports the invalid access location.
+This makes impossible to debugs errors caused by moved-out-from values, into easily debuggable ones.

 - No exceptions, but we halt using the `panic_` macro